moves-rwth/stormpy/doc/source/doc/models/building_mdps.rst

 ================
 We have seen the construction of a state labeling in previous examples.
 Therefore we omit the description here.

-Instead we focus on the choices.
+Instead, we focus on the choices.
 Since in state 0 a nondeterministic choice over two actions is available, the number of choices is 14.
 To distinguish those we can define a choice labeling::